IES 6 IES 6:

 Learning and development activities that complement education and practical experience.
 Training emphasizes practical application, and is usually conducted in the workplace or a simulated work environment.

-In relation to assessment, whether details of an assessment activity, such as competence areas to be assessed and timing of the activity, are disclosed publicly.
+In relation to assessment, whether details of an assessment activity, such as competence areas and learning outcomes to be assessed and timing of the activity, are disclosed publicly.

-Quality or state describing whether a measurement approach measures what needs to be measured.
+Quality or state describing whether a measurement approach assesses the intended learning outcomes.

 Verifiable evidence